- Travel and Places»

 After all the exuberance of the past few hours, the close of the parade may seem to be anticlimactic.
 As paraders reach the end of the route, they tend to just drift away to the sides of the road, remove the heaviest of their costume garments, relax and chat about the events of the day or wait for their lifts home, exhausted but hopefully happy.
 In the background, a fireworks display signals the end of the parade.

-But there are as we have seen, more activities on the Wednesday, and throughout the rest of the week, so the carnival is by no means over, and nor indeed is the day's entertainment for those spectators who do not want to hasten away to beat the car jams and head off for their own homes.
+But there are as we have seen, more activities on the Wednesday, and throughout the rest of the week, so the carnival as a whole is by no means over, and nor indeed is the day's entertainment for those spectators who do not want to hasten away to beat the car jams and head off for their own homes.
 Parallel to the main parade route, fast food kiosks and amusement stalls continue to do good business for many hours yet, and a funfair located beyond the end of the parade route will make the younger generation forget all thoughts of calling it a day.

 My Personal Experiences

 I arrived in Santa Cruz late morning, later than intended after experiencing a tyre blow out on the motorway en route from the resort of Costa Adeje.
 I had worried about finding a parking space within walking distance of the carnival parade route because no authoritative information seemed to be available on the Internet.
-In the event as soon as I arrived at the southern end of Santa Cruz on the Avenida de Marítima, I found a car park clearly signposted and - at that time of day - with plenty of available space.
+In the event, as soon as I arrived at the southern end of Santa Cruz on the Avenida de Marítima, I found a car park clearly signposted and - at that time of day - with plenty of available space.

 I spent my afternoon just wandering the streets near to the parade route, taking in some of the historic city sights, enjoying a nice lunch in one of the local cafes, and doing a spot of people watching.
 But I made sure I headed to the parade in good time, and for my purposes as a recorder of the event, the best place to be was behind the start line where the participants were beginning to congregate.

 The spirit was one of general good humour, but it seemed a little bit of an exclusive club.
 I have no credentials and no 'official journalist' pass, and I'm not bold in pushing myself forward.
-I did feel to venture in amongst them might seem like an intrusion, so I just wandered around the periphery and tried to catch the eye of a participant and if he/she smiled, I’d raise my camera and hope for a nod or a broader smile - my cue to move in closer.
+I felt that to venture in amongst them might seem like an intrusion, so I just wandered around the periphery and tried to catch the eye of a participant and if he/she smiled, I’d raise my camera and hope for a nod or a broader smile - my cue to move in closer.
 Still, I felt that this area was more the preserve of the paraders and organisers and accredited journalists than the general public, so for me opportunities were limited.
 Indeed at one point one steward gently ushered me beyond the barriers which lined the edge of the street, so I felt I'd gone where I wasn’t supposed to go.

 But this is carnival!
 No strict rules apply either to the paraders or the audience, and it wasn’t long before the spirit of carnival began to take over, and once that happens, anything goes!
 By the time the parade began I felt free to mix and mingle, to wander backwards and forwards following the floats and dancers.
 And I did just that, taking whatever opportunities I could to get some close-up photographs without getting in the way of other spectators, and without impeding the procession in any way.